 Mark the stops as visited or and departed by taping on the corresponding icons.

 Tracking the Progress of a Route on the Map

 You can track the progress of a route by either checking the visited/departed stops on the map or by checking the route’s progress map at the bottom of the screen.
-The green colored icons indicate that the stops have not been marked as visited and the yellow colored icons indicate that the stops have been marked as visited.
+The blue-colored icons indicate that the stops have not been marked as visited and the yellow-colored icons indicate that the stops have been marked as visited.